 How beliefs form

-A belief, however fundamental or mundane, involves a specific claim.
-For example, we may believe that killing is wrong, or that there's no milk in the fridge.
+A belief, however fundamental or mundane, involves a claim.
+For example, we may believe that killing is wrong or that there's no milk in the fridge.
 And a claim enters our mind via one of four mental processes:

-comprehension – when the claim is communicated via some medium that we perceive, which is normally voice or text
+comprehension – when the claim is communicated to us via some medium that we perceive, which is normally voice or text

-reasoning – when we generate the claim using logic, whether good or bad
+reasoning – when we generate the claim using logic, whether the logic is good or bad

 imagination – when we generate the claim without using logic

 And not only is this how beliefs form, this is so not because of the nature of the human brain, but simply by logical necessity – a second counterintuitive aspect of this theory.
 The central tenet of the field of psychology today is that how the human mind works is solely due to the wiring and chemistry of the human brain, which is in turn determined by a person’s genes and experiences.
 Therefore all mainstream theories about any aspect of the functioning of the human mind involve that aspect being due, in some way, to the nature of the human brain.
-However, although our capacity for belief is obviously due to the nature of the human brain – rocks can't form beliefs – there isn’t anything about the human brain which causes our extreme credulity.
+However, although our capacity for belief is obviously due to the nature of the human brain – rocks can't hold beliefs – there isn’t anything about the human brain which causes our extreme credulity.
 Instead, that extreme credulity is simply a logically inherent, and therefore inevitable, feature of a claim entering a mind, for any form of intelligence.
-And so the current understanding of belief formation is actually logically impossible.
-Also, separately, there’s a surprisingly basic logical flaw in the specific idea that we believe something because we’ve assessed that it’s true – even though this idea can seem true by definition and therefore unimpeachable.
+Also, there’s a surprisingly basic logical flaw in the idea that we believe something because we’ve assessed that it’s true, even though this idea can seem true by definition and therefore unimpeachable.